Product

 ACV can, of course, be averaged across multiple accounts or drilled down to see contract values for different segments.
 But it’s primarily used to measure sales and marketing performance.

-On the other hand, ARR is a snapshot measuring the total value of recurring revenue, assuming nothing changes in your customer base or pricing over the whole year.
-It’s also used to measure growth and momentum and validate your pricing strategy and business model.
+On the other hand, ARR is a snapshot measuring the total value of recurring revenueassuming nothing changes in your customer base or pricing over the year.
+It also measures growth and momentum and validates your pricing strategy and business model.

 Use Baremetrics to Calculate ACV